 Provides student with advanced nutrition information for the effective management of complex medical and public health problems.
 Emphasizes the impact of nutrients and food components on human health.
 The research regarding the physiological, pathological and metabolic basis for nutrients in health and disease will be emphasized.

+5392.
+Health Promotion through Foodservice: Advanced Management Practicum I

+One credit.
+Prerequisite: Student must earn a "C" or better in DIET 3150, 3155; open only to Dietetics majors, others by consent of Dietetics Program Director.

+Supervised practice experiences in food service settings to promote health and wellbeing through delivery of healthy, safe, culinarily pleasing food which meets budgetary constraints with efficiency.
+Culminating project utilizing project management skills by implementing a healthy cooking class involving planning and scheduling, marketing, heathy menu development, teaching, budgetary needs and cost control, continuous quality improvement, and program evaluation.

 5501.
 International Health